-Basalt – Approximately 130 feet thick.
-As described by Wilburn, there are 1 meter beds +/- of welded tuff in the middle of the basalt, the Saddle Rock Tuff.
+Basalt – There are two layers of basalt and their thickness in total is about 130 feet thick.
+As described by Wilburn, there is a +/-1 meter bed of welded tuff between the layers of basalt, the Saddle Rock Tuff.
+At the Molly Marie Prospect this layer can be 5 to 6 feet thick.

 The lower portion of the Whitetail (approximately 250 feet thick) is nearly conglomerate-free.
 Snotnicki & Ferguson (Geologic Map of the Goldfield Quadrangle) label the lower portion of the Whitetail as Tertiary Sandstone(Ts).
 This arkosic sandstone is composed of fragments of eroded granite.

-Pre – Cambrian Granite – This is the basement rock and varies in texture from a medium equi-granular granite to that of pegmatite granite with large phenocrysts of feldspar approximately 2 inches in width.
+Pre – Cambrian Granite – This is the basement rock and is called the Ruin granite.
+It varies in texture from a medium equi-granular granite to that of pegmatite granite with large phenocrysts of feldspar approximately 2 inches in width.

 The arkosic breccias on the west side of the Molly Marie Caldera cut the granite, Whitetail assemblage, and basalt.